Digitalist-Open-Cloud/Matomo-Plugin-RebelOIDC/README.md

 ## Fork

-This plugin is a fork of the [LoginOIDC](https://github.com/dominik-th/matomo-plugin-LoginOIDC) plugin.
+This plugin started as a fork of the [LoginOIDC](https://github.com/dominik-th/matomo-plugin-LoginOIDC) plugin.
+We are happy to continue the work that [dominik-th](https://github.com/dominik-th/) started.
+We also hope to get contributions in.

 ## License